Code-Institute-Submissions/CI_InteractiveFrontend/README.md

 * Errors and warnings found using [Nu Html Checker](https://validator.w3.org/)

-  The following errors are being ignored as no alternative seem suitable in the context of this project.
+  The following errors where picked up and corrected accordingly.
   > Error: The element a must not appear as a descendant of the button element.

   > Error: Element badge not allowed as child of element p in this context.